The Pros, Cons, and Considerations of Taking Ozempic or Other Drugs for Weight Loss

 Who Should Use Ozempic or Similar Medications for Weight Loss?

 As for who is a good candidate for these drugs, there are no official criteria.
 “Right now we use BMI combined with other medical conditions to determine eligibility for a medication,” says Gudzune.
-She says that anyone with a BMI of 30 or greater or anyone who has a BMI of at least 27 and also has another weight-associated medical condition (such as high blood pressure) is a potential candidate for medication.
+She says that anyone with a BMI of 30 or greater or anyone who has a BMI of at least 27 plus another weight-associated medical condition (such as high blood pressure) is a potential candidate for medication.
 But it’s important for anyone considering medicated weight loss to discuss the options with a knowledgeable healthcare provider.

 The Realities of Weight Loss